Nutrition 101: Molybdenum | Food List

 What Does Molybdenum Do?

-Molybdenum is a cofactor for many types of enzymes in the body.
-Cellular respiration, cellular utilization of oxygen, DNA and RNA reproduction, maintenance of cell membrane integrity, and sequestration of free radicals are all dependent on molybdenum.
+Molybdenum is a cofactor for many types of enzymes in the body3.
+Cellular respiration4, cellular utilization of oxygen5, DNA and RNA reproduction6, maintenance of cell membrane integrity, and sequestration of free radicals are all dependent on molybdenum.

 Molybdenum’s nutritional effect on the body is still being researched.
 Studies in mice show that molybdenum might enhance the body’s response to drugs that are used to treat breast cancer.
 More evidence is needed to determine if the effects would be similar in humans.